This page contains information on the A-12 wall and desk clock, made by Instrmnt and sold for $155 in 2018.

 Beneath the movement is a small "INSTRMNT" label, the only branding on the clock, which I appreciate.

-In sum, this is a great wall clock, an elegant and understated piece that will likely stand the test of time.
+In sum, this is a good wall clock, an elegant and understated piece that will not go out of style.

-While is is not built to the same standards as some heavier wall clocks, and lacks protective glass, its unique foot and iconic face more than make up for its shortcomings.
+While is is not built to the same standards as some heavier wall clocks, and lacks protective glass, its unique foot and iconic face make up for its shortcomings.